 All Aboard Collective is a group of creative women who’ve come together to sell their beautiful products.
 You’ve heard the saying about buying locally puts a dance in the step of the person who made it?
 Well, these ladies can dance!
-Their pop up shops over Christmas and the summer have sold fabulous prints, cards and hanging decorations, uniquely designed t-shirts that can be personalised along with some beautiful hand painted plates.
+Their pop up shops in Folkestone have sold fabulous prints, cards and hanging decorations, along with some beautiful hand painted plates.
 There are some wonderful leather goods from purses, bookmarks to stunning clutch bags.
-You will also find yummy smelling vegan soaps and fun, quirky home cushions and hair accessories!
+You will also find beautiful house plants and fun, quirky home cushions and hair accessories!
 Folkelife went along to touch and feel the wonderful shiny things.

 from poppy with love

 “Our first pop up was on The Old High Street, it’s one of my favourite places in Folkestone!
 I just love seeing the shops filling up.
 There had been a lot of different shops in Gallery 66 and Eight Squared, when I found out it it was a Pop Up Shop I began to look further into it.
 I spoke to my friend, Jane De Bono, to see if she would be interested in getting together and opening our own shop.
 We both were so excited, and teamed up with 3 other artisans and opened our first Pop Up Shop for Christmas 2018.
 It was very successful and we loved every minute of it!
 Covid aside, we’ve grown when the opportunities have arisen, having a hut at the Festive Marketplace on the Harbour Arm and again on The Old High Street.